aclap-dev/vdhcoapp/doc/Troubleshooting.md

 flatpak permission-set webextensions net.downloadhelper.coapp snap.firefox yes
 ```

-Also:
+## KDE Neon (and AppArmor based systems)

+Add `/opt/vdhcoapp/vdhcoapp ux,` to `/etc/apparmor.d/local/usr.bin.firefox`.

+Then restart *apparmor.service*.

+## Linux (all)

 - Run `/opt/vdhcoapp/vdhcoapp install` (**not as root!
 Don't use sudo**) to re-register the app.
-- Move to the installation folder of the coapp in your terminal, and run: `./vdhcoapp --info`.
+- Move to the installation folder of the coapp in your terminal, and run: `/opt/vdhcoapp/vdhcoapp --info`.
 It will run some diagnostic operations.
 - do not install vdhcoapp within the `/usr/` directory, it won't be detected by your browser.
 [See here why](https://github.com/aclap-dev/vdhcoapp/issues/160#issuecomment-1780765719).
 - **Snap Chromium-based browsers**: they do not support native messaging yet.
 It is up to Google to fix this issue.

-## Linux (generic)

-- Run `/opt/vdhcoapp/vdhcoapp install` (**not as root!
-Don't use sudo**) to re-register the app.
-- Move to the installation folder of the coapp in your terminal, and run: `./vdhcoapp --info`.
-It will run some diagnostic operations.